Properties: Analgesic (anodyne), carminative, counterirritant, diaphoretic, hemostatic, circulatory stimulant, and styptic.

 Energetics: Warming and drying

-It is a bit of surprise how much birds can tolerate the spiciness of cayenne, unlike humans.
-Probably a lot of it has to due with the vast
+It is a bit of surprise to learn how much birds can tolerate the spiciness of cayenne, unlike humans.
+Some think it has to do with the vast

 so located in the lining of the seed rather than the fruit skin.
 If you want less capsaicin, use the fruit rather than the seed.